Home » Homemade Sour Milk Biscuits

 Step 2: Cut The Biscuits

-Turn your biscuit dough out onto a well floured surface.
-Roll the dough out until it is around 1″ thick.
+Turn the biscuit dough out onto a well floured surface.
+Roll the dough out to about 1″ thickness.

-Use your rolling pin to roll the folded dough out into a large sheet about 1/2″ thick.
+Use a lightly floured rolling pin to roll the folded dough out to about 1/2″ thick.
 Use a biscuit cutter and cut out the biscuits.
 When you can no longer cut any biscuits from the dough, you can gather the scraps and re-roll it.

 Tip: If you don’t own a biscuit cutter you can use the mouth of a cup, or mason jar lid to cut your biscuits.